MediaBilly/Poisson-Equation-Parallel-Solver/README.md

       - 1792 CUDA cores
       - RAM 8GB
       - Memory Bandwidth: 243 GB/s

+In the benchmarks below, Speedup and Efficiency are defined as follows:
+  - The Speedup is calculated as `S/p` where `S` is the sequeltial time and `p` is the parallel time
+  - The Efficiency is calculated as `s/t` where `s` is the speedup and `t` is the number of processes or threads used.

+The default parameters used are:
+  - alpha - Helmholtz constant = 0.8
+  - relax - successive over-relaxation parameter = 1.0
+  - tol - error tolerance for the iterrative solver = 1e-13
+  - mits - maximum solver iterations = 50

 Here are the benchmarks we made in each program using the above cluster: